RENBex6969/Virtual-Machine/README.md

 2. Fork this current repository
 3. Follow instruction **1 & 2**

+### Notes
+I dont recommend at all using this in a production envrionment as it is not secured enough to prevent environment leaking

 ### Usage
 The VM has bulit in API system you can use it on your scripts!